HyeonjunSim/pi-top-battery-status/README.md

 ![Alt text](screenshot.jpg?raw=true "battery charge")

-The battery status is displayed on the desktop pannel.
+The battery status is displayed on the desktop panel.
 **You must be user pi to install and use the program.**
 Make sure that i2c is enabled in raspi-config.